 Is the American Express Lounge DFW Worth It?

 In summary, this lounge was a good value for the $50 I paid.
 When you think about it, that is a pretty reasonable price for lunch, a few drinks, and a massage.
 Plus I got to watch football.
 When the Centurion lounge opens in Houston later this year, I may consider upgrading to a Platinum Amex to get complimentary access.
 While we were sitting there watching the game, it almost seemed as if I was at a friend’s house drinking and watching football.
-I didn’t feel stuck in an airport waiting for my next flight.
+It was a great way to spend my DFW layover, I didn’t feel stuck in an airport waiting for my next flight.

 How do you try to make the most of your time at airports?

 Expert tips for visiting an AMEX Lounge DFW